This is the

 zoom host keyin Slack

-- Replace your host key with the
+- Replace your host key with the zoom host key found above, and click save.

 Here is a doc of the tips and tricks we’ve figured out for using Zoom as a Trussel.
 And as a reminder, you should put your pronouns in your Zoom name.